anjkrishnan/multiblockDICA/README.md

 # Multi-block Discriminant Correpsondence Analysis (Multi-block DiCA)
-This is the GitHub repository for __Multiblock Discriminant Correspondence Analysis: How to analyze group differences from structured qualitative data__ by Kirshnan et al.
+This is the GitHub repository for _Multiblock Discriminant Correspondence Analysis: How to analyze group differences from structured qualitative data_ by Kirshnan, Yu, Miles, Beaton, Rabin, and Abdi (in press).

 ## Structure